webqit/quantum-js/README.md

 ### ...with Stateful Parent Scopes Themselves

-While bare variables in a local scope in JavaScript can't be observed or programatically updated, bare variables in a Stateful scope are reactive.
+While bare variables in a local scope in JavaScript don't map to a physical, observable object like we have of global variables, bare variables in a Stateful scope are potentially reactive like we have of global variables.

 Where a function runs within a Stateful program itself, any updates it makes to those variables are automatically reflected: